Innovations in the Breast Cancer Pathway

 • Exploring current and new diagnostic strategies to enable more personalised care

-• Developing and strengthening your MDTs by agreeing standards of care and improving efficiency
+• Developing and strengthening MDTs by agreeing standards of care and improving efficiency

 • Navigating and managing current treatments for breast cancer alongside adverse effects

-• Evolving your service through new and novel treatments
+• Evolving services through new and novel treatments

 • Learning about new cutting-edge clinical trials revolutionising breast cancer detection and treatment